igorwolfs/riscv_core/core_RV32I/testbenches/debugging_sim.md

 ### BUG INSTRUCTION 0
 0:	ff010113          	addi	sp,sp,-16
 Supposed to show up as -16 - 0 but for some reason -16 shows up as 0xff0.
 It should however show up as 0xFFFFFFF0 (complement).

+The code behaves as expected
+TODO: Initialize the stack pointer so that its access is limited to the first 64-bytes of memory, and not 0 -> FFFFFF.